 • After 5 minutes, the butter should have a layer of foam and begin to brown.
 Once brown bits begin to form, remove the butter from the heat and let cool.

 • Divide the brown butter into 3 different bowls, according to the recipe measurements above.
-4 Tablespoons for the dough, 8 Tablespoon for the filling, and the remaining (about 4 Tablespoons) for the frosting.
+4 Tablespoons for the dough, 8 Tablespoons for the filling, and the remaining (about 4 Tablespoons) for the frosting.

 Dough & First Rise